2 Kings 5: Lessons from Elisha’s Healing of Naaman’s Leprosy Regarding What God Expects From You

 1. Service: God Expects You to Faithfully Serve Him Wherever You Are.
 2 Kgs.
 5:1-4.

 • God granted the Syrian captain Naaman victory, but also allowed him to contract leprosy.
 This account begins with the revelation that God built up a pagan general in Syria with a great reputation in battle.
-Yet, God then allowed this same man to contract leprosy: “1 Now Naaman, captain of the army of the king of Aram, was a great man with his master, and highly respected, because by him the Lord had given victory to Aram.
+But God then allowed this same man to contract leprosy: “1 Now Naaman, captain of the army of the king of Aram, was a great man with his master, and highly respected, because by him the Lord had given victory to Aram.
 The man was also a valiant warrior, but he was a leper.”
 (2 Kgs.
 5:1).
 The name “Naaman” means pleasantness.
 He was called a “captain”.
-Yet, he would be called a general in the modern world.
+But he would be called a general in the modern world.
 The same term is used to refer to a country’s highest ranking military officer (Gen. 21:22; 1 Sam.
 12:9; 1 Chron.
 27:34).
 He most likely served under Ben-hadad II (1 Kgs.
 15:18).
 He was highly respected for his skill on the battlefield.
 The titles used for him were similar to the titles of valor and honor given to Gideon (Jdgs.
 6:12), Jephthah (Jdgs.
 11:1), and David (1 Sam.
 16:18).
 During the reigns of Ahab and Jehoshaphat, the Syrians fought the combined armies of Northern Israel and Judah (1 Kgs.
 22:35-36).
 Because God is sovereign (Is.
 10:13; Amos 9:7), “the Lord had given victory to Aram.”
 (2 Kgs.
 5:1).
 By some Jewish legends, Naaman was the one who killed Ahab in battle.
 God used his Syrian army to judge Ahab “37 So the king died . . . and the dogs licked up his blood while the harlots bathed, according to the word of the Lord which He had spoken.”
 (1 Kgs.
 22:37-38).
 But God then gave Naaman leprosy (Lev.
 13:1-46).
 It was a highly infectious disease (Lk.
 4:27).
 It would have started off small.
-Yet, it would slowly result in his limbs rotting and ultimately in his death.
+But it would slowly result in his limbs rotting and ultimately in his death.

 • Naaman’s leprosy symbolized his sin.
 Leprosy is a symbol of both sin and God’s punishment of sin.
 For example, God infected Miriam with leprosy as a punishment for her sin when she rebelled against Moses’ leadership (Nu.
 12:10).
 As another example, God infected King Uzziah with leprosy when he tried to take on the dual roles of King and High Priest, roles which God had separated (2 Ch.
 26:19-21).
 Naaman was under God’s judgment because God lifted him up, and Naaman took credit for this out of pride.
 As people fled from him, all his prideful honor would turn into social rejection.